How Diageo built a 'One Procurement Community'

 Category strategy development, supplier negotiations, and supplier relationship management are led at a global level to leverage Diageo’s scale, enabled by global decision rights.

-To maximise agility, the definition of requirements, the delivery of supplier agreements, and supplier performance management are led by the market procurement teams, who report locally into the 21 market Managing Directors.
+To maximize agility, the definition of requirements, the delivery of supplier agreements and supplier performance management are led by the market procurement teams, who report locally into the 21 market Managing Directors.

 Diageo’s Procurement in numbers